joao-dias-25/housing-price-stats/README.md

 * pool impact and extras

-* ratio between bathrroms and beedrooms
+* ratio between bathrooms and beedrooms

 * location area

 ## Possible variations and hipoteses